-The CFP® Certification Program provides the skills, training and knowledge to succeed in the financial services industry, as well as the education requirement needed to sit for the CFP® Certification Examination.
+The CFP® Financial Planning Certification Program provides the skills, training and knowledge to succeed in the financial services industry, as well as the education requirement needed to sit for the CFP® Certification Examination.
 Whether you are new to the financial services industry or a seasoned professional, this program is designed to be equally beneficial.
 The certificate is particularly appealing to those currently employed in or interested in entering the financial services industry, as a stockbroker, tax preparer, insurance agent, real estate professional, bank and trust officer, financial planner, accountant or attorney.
+Contact Belmont University for more information about our Financial Planning Certification Program.
 The program is a sequential six-course certificate program.
 Our program's schedule allows you to complete your studies in approximately 12 months, while maintaining a full-time job.

 Fundamentals of Financial Planning and Insurance Planning

 This course will introduce students to the theory and practice of financial planning.
 Students will receive an overview of specific areas of financial planning such as income tax planning, investment planning, retirement planning and estate planning.
 In addition, the course will present topics on the concepts of time value of money, education and retirement funding and insurance planning.

 This course introduces investment strategies, portfolio allocation theory and application, debt and equity securities and portfolio management strategies.
 This course will also emphasize the importance of determining a client's risk tolerance and goals and then managing an investment portfolio that incorporates a client's level of risk while achieving financial goals.